holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: Hola!
     content: >
       **Welcome to holaphil.com**.
-I built this site to begin sharing resources, ideas, and advice gathered from my 20+ years of experience building products and managing teams inside organizations including startups (pre-seed, funded) and larger corporate environments.
-Take a tour by simply scrolling further down or selecting any of the nav items above.
+Here you will find a list of resources, ideas, and advice gathered from 20+ years of experience building products and managing teams inside both startups (pre-seed, funded) and larger corporate environments.
     actions:
       - label: View My Work
         url: /portfolio